 - Allow the gel to set for 5 min.
 While the gel is setting, pour 0.03 M barbitone buffer into each reservoir of the electrophoresis tank and completely wet the wicks.
-The wicks are prepared from six layers of Whatman No. 1 filter paper (but see Note 5).
+The wicks are prepared from six layers of Whatman No. 1 filter paper (see Notes).
 They should be cut to exactly the width of the gel to be run, and should be well wetted with barbitone buffer.

 - Place 0.5 pL of serum (bovine) in the test well and 0.5 pL of reference serum in the other well.
 "Top up" the wells with electrode buffer (~ 1 pL).

 - Place the gel plate on the cooling plate of an electrophoresis tank, and place the electrode wicks over the edges of the gel.
 Take care not to overlap the sample wells, and ensure that these wells are nearest the cathode (see Notes 6-8).

 - Immediately pass a current of 20 mA (~250 V) until the blue marker dye in the reference sample (which is bound to the albumin) reaches or just enters the anode wick.
 This will take approx 40 min.
 (This is about 10 V/cm across the plate.)

 - Toward the end of this run, repeat step 2 using a new test tube, but this time use only 4.4 mL of agarose.
 (You will be covering a smaller surface of glass plate with this second dimension solution.)